-It’s hard not miss it but when you see the phallic shaped rock sticking out of the hill, it’s time to take a break.
+It’s hard not to miss it but when you see the phallic-shaped rock sticking out of the hill, it’s time to take a break.
 There is a flat rocky surface on the opposite side of the rock to sit and enjoy the view.

 To the rocks below Mt Stenhouse

-The good news at this point is that the rest of the hike isn’t as steep.
+The good news is that the rest of the hike isn’t as steep.
 However, the bad news is that you’ve only covered about 40% of the climb since you set out from the pavilion.

 You will probably need to bushwhack a little to reach the other side of the thickets.
 Proceed slowly as there is a three-point junction that can be easily missed.
 If you continue straight from there, you’ll end up going down towards Lo So Shing Beach.
 You need to take the left turn that looks like it’s going down.

 When you emerge from the other side of the thickets, you will finally be able to see Mount Stenhouse and the rocks below it.
 And to the right, the Lamma Power Plant is visible.